Our vision for history is to develop

 History is part of a child’s broad, balanced curriculum, integral to the basic curriculum of the school and part of the child’s all-round development.
 Our curriculum fulfils and goes beyond the requirements of the national curriculum in history, developing understanding of people, events and periods in the past.
 It deepens understanding of the concepts of chronology, enquiry, interpretation, significance, continuity and change, similarity and difference, cause and consequence/effect, equipping pupils to pursue lines of historical enquiry, asking their own historical questions and using evidence intelligently.

 The school long term curriculum map covers the National Curriculum programmes of study, providing a framework of objectives identifying the key knowledge, concepts and skills to be taught.
-Our provision is mapped and planned effectively through a rolling 3 year curriculum cycle.
+History is taught as part of "Learning Means the World", our thematic curriculum mapped and planned effectively through a 2 year rolling curriculum.

 Our provision is further enriched with